mgaitan/django-invitation/README.md

 --------------------------
 ***1)*** Follow the setup instructions for django-invitation: http://code.larlet.fr/django-invitation/wiki/Home

 ***2)*** Create an accountadapter.py file and locate it in your project diretory.

-Example accountadapter.py contents:
-NOTE: if you are using the account adapter exactly as writen below, make usure you specify DEFAULT_USER_GROUP in your settings.
+NOTE: if you are using the account adapter exactly as writen below, make sure you specify DEFAULT_USER_GROUP in your settings.

+Example accountadapter.py:

     from allauth.account.adapter import DefaultAccountAdapter
 	from allauth.socialaccount.adapter import DefaultSocialAccountAdapter